-An archer may achieve a Benchmark Percentage of 97.3% (6 pts), break the 30m 1440 record for their category (4 pts), break the match-play record in the AC Open (4 pts), earn a Bronze medal in the Target Championships (2 pts) and a Silver medal in the AC Open (3 pts), for a total of 19 points.
-Further, if the total points achieved by all the members of the team equals, for example, 85, then the above archer would receive 19/85ths of the Performance Award portion of the funding.
+An archer may achieve a Benchmark Percentage of 97.3% (6 pts), break the Qualifying Round (720) record for their category (4 pts), break the match-play record (4 pts), and win a Silver medal (3 pts), for a total of 17 points.
+Further, if the total points achieved by all the members of the team equals, for example, 85, then the above archer would receive 17/85ths of the Performance Award portion of the funding.

 Restrictions to the amount of funding awarded

 The funding allocated to the BC Performance Team is meant to reward team members for their participation and performance at the Nationals; it is not meant for any one person to profit from the program.
 Also, there may be years where few BC archers attend the Nationals.
 It is for these reasons that there will be a maximum of 25% of the available funds awarded to any one archer.